justinsalamon/melosynth/README.md

 Version: 0.1

 MeloSynth is a python script to synthesize melodies represented as a sequence of pitch (frequency) values.
-It was written to synthesize the output of the MELODIA Melody Extraction Vamp Plugin (<http://mtg.upf.edu/technologies/melodia>), but can be used to synthesize any pitch sequence represented as a two-column txt or csv file where the first column contains timestamps and the second contains the corresponding frequency values in Hertz.
+It was written to synthesize the output of the [MELODIA Melody Extraction Vamp Plugin](http://mtg.upf.edu/technologies/melodia), but can be used to synthesize any pitch sequence represented as a two-column txt or csv file where the first column contains timestamps and the second contains the corresponding frequency values in Hertz.